zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Innostore.md

 ]}
 ```

-    If your dataset is likely to compress well then you can enable compression.
+    If your dataset is likely to compress well, then you can enable compression.

 ```erlang
 {innostore, [